sei-relativity/lesson-w10d01-express/README.md

 http://expressjs.com/en/starter/basic-routing.html

-1. Write a second route underneath the first that listens for `/greeting` and responds with `'Hey, SEI Eternity!'`
+1. Write a second route underneath the first that listens for `/greeting` and responds with `'Hey, SEI Relativity!'`

 1. Write a third route underneath the that one that listens for `/rihanna` and responds with `"Work work work work work"`